-CINCINNATI MUSEUM CENTER housed in Union Terminal, an art deco train station and National Historic Landmark is an urban history, science and natural science.
-There is also a children’s museum, a small holocaust museum, and special rotating exhibits.
+CINCINNATI MUSEUM CENTER Housed in Union Terminal, an art deco train station and National Historic Landmark is an urban history, science and natural science museum.
+There is also a children’s museum, a small holocaust museum and special rotating exhibits.

-To be extra prepared we purchased our tickets online was a mistake, as the online tickets charged a processing fee and a parking fee.
-When we arrived, we saw that the parking was free (it’s not always free).
+To be extra prepared we purchased our tickets online.
+This was a mistake as the online tickets charged a processing fee and a parking fee.
+When we arrived we saw that the parking was free (it’s not always free).
 Also, buying online meant we couldn’t take advantage of a military discount.
 It is a good idea to buy online if you call ahead and find out they will be really busy that day.
-This ensures you will get a ticket before they sell out.
-We went on a weekday in the off-season so it was unnecessary and cost us an extra 10 bucks “ouch”.
+That ensures you will get in.
+We went on a weekday in the off-season so it was unecessary and cost us an extra 10 bucks “ouch”.

-To make ourselves feel better, we chose to make a doughnut run.
+To make ourselves feel better, it was time for a doughnut run.
 Fortunately, the highly-rated Holtman’s Donuts is very near the museum.
 No, I didn’t get the famous maple bacon donut, but the sour cream one I chose was amazing!

 Inside was quite a sight!

-After seeing some of their special exhibits we headed into the Natural History Museum section.
+After seeing some of their specialty exhibits we headed into the Natural History Museum section.
 And were greeted by….you guessed it…dinosaurs.

 We were getting through the museum much faster than we expected.
-We were imagining three or four giant museums in one large building cluster.
-In reality, the museum is like three or four small museums that equal one regular size city museum.
-Including the rotating specialty section, we spent 4.5 hrs total which included lunch at their very delicious museum cafe Nourish 513.
+We were imagining three or four giant museums in one giant building cluster.
+In reality the museum is like three or four small museums that equal one regular size city museum.
+Including the specialty museum, we spent 4.5 hrs total which included lunch at their very delicious museum cafe Nourish 513.

-We saved the best for last, the history section of the museum included a very cool recreated Cincinnati in miniature.
-It had live trains set in different time periods.
-Check out some of the scenes (the lights went from day to night continuously).
-Tip: Click on a picture to scroll through them at full size.
+I felt like we saved the best for last at the History section of the museum as they had a very cool recreated Cincinnati in minature with live trains set in different time periods.
+Check out some of the scenes (lights went from day to night).

 We ended earlier than expected, so we had some time.
-I asked if we could see the Holocaust museum, but we were told that it was only open on the weekends unless we had called ahead and made an appointment to see the museum on a weekday.
+I asked if we could see the Holocaust museum, but we were told that it is only open on the weekends unless we had called ahead and made an appointment to see the museum on a weekday.